Breast Surgical Oncology

 Kelly Hunt, M.D.

 The Department of Breast Surgical Oncology at MD Anderson specializes in the surgical treatment of benign and malignant breast disease.
 Doctors and staff in the department collaborate closely with colleagues in Breast Medical Oncology, Breast Pathology, Breast Radiation Oncology, Diagnostic Radiology, Genetics, Cancer Prevention and Screening, and Plastic and Reconstructive Surgery.

-Breast Surgical Oncology has over 20 surgeons who provide exceptional surgical care for patients with breast cancer and other diseases of the breast in the Nellie B. Connally Breast Center at MD Anderson's Texas Medical Center campus.
+Breast Surgical Oncology has 23 surgeons who provide exceptional surgical care for patients with breast cancer and other diseases of the breast in the Nellie B. Connally Breast Center at MD Anderson's Texas Medical Center campus.
 They also see patients at MD Anderson in League City, Memorial City, Sugar Land, West Houston and The Woodlands.
-The team performs multiple procedures including:

 “We have a unique, multi-team clinic in the Breast Center.
 Instead of seeing a medical oncologist one day, radiation oncologist the next day and surgeon the day after that, a patient meets the entire care team on the same day to develop a personalized treatment plan,” says Kelly Hunt, M.D., Chair of Breast Surgical Oncology.